 Selected as a finalist for the mammoth Tropfest Short Film Festival in 2017, The Beekeepers portraits brother and sister Poppy and Georgos of Karavas, Kythera, and their improbable emigration plans...

 Since first visiting Kythera in 1983 I've met some truely wonderful people there.
 We've shared great times and some allowed me to photograph them.
-I'm also writing my recollections of them and putting them into a book which will probably be called "The Kytherians" (which I hope I will finish one day).
+I've written my recollections of them and put them into a book called "The Kytherians" which you can purchase at Kythera-books.com.

 See my collection of "Kytherians" here.